elem-app/spaceport/docs/Reference.md

 This architecture allows gradual structuralization of text into code.

 Rewriting is the process of generating specs from reference sources.
 First, feature specs are synthesized from product requirements, issues, documentation, or code for the business logic.
-Then, they are transformed into executable specs, which are more granular and are about design/implementation details.
-[Executable spec](#executable-specs) is to Spaceport as an IR is to a compiler.
+Then, they are transformed into testable specs, which are more granular and are about design/implementation details.
+[Testable spec](#testable-specs) is to Spaceport as an IR is to a compiler.
 Without this "IR", direct transpilation from natural language into code is possible but highly inefficient and unstable.

-Transpiling is the process of generating test scripts from executable specs.
+Transpiling is the process of generating test scripts from testable specs.
 The output code is written in a [Python DSL](#test-code).
 It allows for easier encapsulation of a diverse range of user interactions with the system under test.
 Much of a test script are special function calls under the `T` namespace, like `T.click("gui//button")` or `T.read_text("fs//file.txt")`.
 As their names suggest, they describe your user's actions and expectations when working with your software.

 In the **execution** stage, Spaceport will dynamically load [implementation packages](#subject-implementations) of the `T` namespace--this decoupling makes it very easy to swap between different implementations that may run in different test environments (containerized vs. local), target different systems (web vs. desktop), or rely on different libraries (Selenium vs. Playwright).
 Test scripts and the [environment manifest](#environment-manifest) guide the implementations to properly set up test contexts--like spinning up a browser, connecting to a database, launching a container--and release resources after tests are done.

 Another important component of testing is fixture data.
-Currently, fixture data has to be directly specified in the executable specs, but in the future, Spaceport will be able to 1) import fixture data from external sources, and 2) generate fixture data automatically.
+Currently, fixture data has to be directly specified in the testable specs, but in the future, Spaceport will be able to 1) import fixture data from external sources, and 2) generate fixture data automatically.

 The following sections talk about the details of rewriting the specs, transpiling them into test code, and executing the tests.